 When do you normally apply grub control to your lawn?
-Do you do so during early spring or summer?
+Do you do so during early spring or early summer?
 This is a serious mistake that can not only negatively affect your turf but honeybees too.

 This type of honeybee loss is simply unsustainable, and without proper pesticide management (especially from professionals), we may one day see the complete extinction of the honeybee population.
 As you can imagine, the effects would be calamitous.
 According to Life Noggin, approximately every third bite of food we eat is a direct result of honeybee activity.
 Without these helpful insects, much of this food likely disappears.

 Apply grub control (and pesticides) correctly and in moderation

 The issue isn’t always imidacloprid, which is actually considered rather safe to use on lawns.
 The grub control is only moderately toxic if mammals consume a copious amount of material, and it’s actually considered non-irritating or damaging to their eyes and skin.
 Furthermore, if consumed, imidacloprid is almost immediately removed from the gastrointestinal tract by way of urine and feces.